 - A money-management program like Quicken or Money

-- A free online tool like Mint, Yodlee, or Wesabe
+- A free online tool like Mint or Yodlee

 Using paper or a spreadsheet program means you’ll need to enter and categorize everything by hand.
 Money-management programs and certain online programs can help with that by connecting to your online accounts and pulling in the information.
 They can also help categorize it.

 Tracking your spending for even one week is a big accomplishment!
 A lot of people find they’re spending a lot more than they realized often on things they don’t really care about.
 Chances are, you’ll get inspired to change some of your habits so you can meet the goals that are most important to you.